 This website aims to introduce some key concepts in Antarctic glaciology and glacial landscapes and systems more broadly.
 The Geography A-Level section includes a detailed compilation of Resources for Teachers.

-Pages that are particularly relevant to the UK A-Level curriculum are highlighted with a yellow flash.
+Pages that are particularly relevant to the post-16 education and the UK A-Level curriculum are highlighted with a yellow flash.

 These relevant ideas are explored in our Science Themes, and include descriptions of different types of glacier, ice shelves, and ice streams.
 This website also explores the recent rapid environmental changes happening today in Antarctica, and how changes in atmospheric and ocean temperatures has led to ice-shelf collapse, rapid glacier recession and sea level rise.